glitch-game-club/glitch-game-club/README.md

 Welcome to the Glitch Gamemakers Resource.
 Many thanks for taking the time to look at our project.
 We hope this is a useful space and thank you in advance for any contribution you can make.
 We are not sponsored by Glitch.com we just love the tool as a place for our learners to have fun and learn things.

-This project aims to be a network of people to support computer club activities to make games.
+This project aims to be a network of people to support computer club activities to make games.This project contains NumberGuesserGame ,Grid Platform Game ,2d Breakout Game by end3r.
 Together we will create a hub of resources to help this happen.
 Our particular focus will be on;
 [Creating audio, visual and story assets](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#creating-game-assets) for video games using free and open tools, [Coding web-based games in Javascript](https://github.com/webgameclubs/edlab-gamemakers-club#example-web-games-in-glitch) using Phaser.js, [Fun activities inspiring a creative response to local and global issues (especially “writing / coding in-role”)](http://write.flossmanuals.net/learn-javascript-with-phaser/)

 ### Remixable Phaser Web Games in Glitch